History of CMH

 CMH initiates its Mobile Dental Van, which travels to area schools, in both Columbia and Greene counties, to improve the dental health of children in our area.

 Inpatient and outpatient volumes increase, demonstrating the increasing support of the Columbia-Greene Community.
 Having these services on campus in our new Medical Office Building makes accessing medical care convenient for patients.
 Having leaders in their respective medical fields on staff at Columbia Memorial Hospital provides a firm foundation for delivering high-quality healthcare.
-One of those leaders, Dr. A. Ramani, is an expert in infectious diseases; in particular, the detection and treatment of Lyme disease.

 Using $1 million dollars of federal grant money, renovation of the Intensive Care Unit begins.
 The new ICU will provide more space for each patient in order to accommodate cutting edge technology at each bedside.

 CMH continues to consolidate local hospital-based practices into one efficient unit, establishing convenient outpatient services on campus.
 The result is the Medical Office Building with a parking garage to facilitate patient access and convenience, and increase physician convenience.